Jungle (2017 film)

-Jungle is a 2017 biographical survival drama film, based on the true story of Israeli adventurer Yossi Ghinsberg's 1981 journey into the Amazon rainforest.
-Directed by Greg McLean and written by Justin Monjo, the film stars Daniel Radcliffe as Ghinsberg, with Alex Russell, Thomas Kretschmann, Yasmin Kassim, Joel Jackson, and Jacek Koman in supporting roles.
+Jungle is a 2017 Australian-Colombian biographical survival drama film, based on the true story of Israeli adventurer Yossi Ghinsberg's 1981 journey into the Amazon rainforest.
+Directed by Greg McLean and written by Justin Monjo, the film stars Daniel Radcliffe as Ghinsberg, with Alex Russell, Thomas Kretschmann, Joel Jackson, Yasmin Kassim, and Jacek Koman in supporting roles.

 It was filmed in Mount Tamborine on the Gold Coast in Queensland, Australia.

 Plot

 In the early 1980s, an Israeli adventurer named Yossi Ghinsberg travels to Bolivia planning to journey into the heart of the Amazon rainforest.
-There, he meets Marcus Stamm, a Swiss school teacher, and Stamm's friend Kevin Gale, an American hiker and avid photographer.
+There, he meets Marcus Stamm, a Swiss school teacher, and Marcus's friend Kevin Gale, an American hiker and avid photographer.
 The three are staying in La Paz, at an Israeli community hostel.
-Yossi is out in the market one day where a stranger asks if he is an American; Yossi replies ”no”.
+Yossi is out in the market one day where an Austrian stranger asks if he is an American; Yossi replies ”no”.

-During conversation the Austrian stranger, Karl Ruprechter, claims the existence of an indigenous tribe in the jungle that they should go see.
+During conversation the stranger, Karl Ruprechter, claims the existence of an indigenous tribe in the jungle that they should go see.
 Karl says he knows the jungle, and he is friends with the tribe.

-Yossi, excited about the prospect of exploring the uncharted jungle and meeting undiscovered peoples like the Toromonas, chooses to believe him.
+Yossi, excited about the prospect of exploring the uncharted jungle and meeting an indigenous tribe deep in the Amazon, believes him.
 He heads back to the apartment to convince Marcus and Kevin to come along.
 Skeptical of the stranger and his story, they refuse.
 Yossi continues to press them until they ultimately acquiesce.

-The next day, the trio meets Karl in a shop while he is gathering supplies for the hike.
+The next day, the trio meets Karl in a shop while he is gathering supplies for the journey.
 All three men are surprised when Karl leaves with the supplies and tells them they will pay for everything.

 Yossi, Marcus, Kevin, and Karl hike through the jungle for several days.
 They make it to a village called Asriamas where it is apparent Karl knows the villagers.
 They spend the day in the village and stay overnight, then head back into the jungle the next morning.

 Marcus starts having trouble walking and discovers his feet are full of bloody sores.
-By now Kevin and Yossi are tired of Marcus' complaining.
+By now Kevin and Yossi are tired of Marcus's complaining.

 Yossi, Kevin, and Karl discuss how they all should proceed.
 Karl wants to leave the three while he goes to get help, but Kevin and Yossi disagree with that plan.
 At this point Marcus walks up, and Kevin proposes building a raft to navigate downriver so all of them can stay together.
 (This differs from Ghinsberg's actual account, where the four return all the way to Asriamas before deciding to make the raft with the help of the villagers.)